Quality Control Process

 The UBC Technical Guidelines are deliberately Performance-Based to encourage Consultant Teams to be pro-active, provide integrated and comprehensive solutions, and to assist with quality assurance.

 Compliance, Quality Control Requirements and Requests for Variance

-From the beginning of the Design Development Phase of each project, consultants are required to use the Technical Guidelines, and are to indicate to UBC Technical Services any variances, along with progress submittals.
+From the beginning of the Design Development Phase of each project, consultants are required to use the Technical Guidelines, and are to indicate to UBC Facilities any variances, along with progress submittals.

-All items which are non-compliant are to be summarized and submitted to the Manager of UBC Technical Services on a Request for Variance sheet, along with reasons for the inability to comply, and with a sign-off by the appropriate UBC department.
+All items which are non-compliant are to be summarized and submitted to the following contacts in UBC Facilities on a Request for Variance sheet, along with reasons for the inability to comply, and with a sign-off by the appropriate UBC department.

 If allowed, each request will be approved on a 'one-off' basis.

 The designer of record is required to ensure compliance with the UBC Technical Guidelines.
-All proposed non-compliant clauses must be approved by UBC Technical Services prior to issuance of a building permit or after the building permit issuance if a non-compliant change occurs at that time.
-(Also refer to UBC Permits & Application Process.)
+All proposed non-compliant clauses must be approved by UBC Facilities prior to issuance of a building permit or after the building permit issuance if a non-compliant change occurs at that time.
+(Also refer to UBC Permits & Application Process .)

 UBC Mandatory Standards